picosh/git-pr/README.md

 between contributor and owner of a project.
 Everything can be done completely within the terminal, in a way that is ergonomic and fully featured.

+The web view is mostly for discovery.

-Notifications would happen with RSS and all state mutations would result in the generation of static web assets so it can all be hosted using a simple file web server.
+Notifications would happen with RSS and all state mutations would result in the generation of static web assets so the web views can be hosted using a simple web file server.

 ## format-patch workflow